damipmz/static-web-GL/README.md

 - Enjoy the quiz and challenge yourself to improve your anime knowledge!

 ## Built with
-The Anime Quiz Games project was built using the following technologies:
 - **HTML**
 - **CSS**
 - **JavaScript**